uhuruos/CloverOS/README.md

 z To disregard the changes

-It will ask to modify the sudo settings back to default, just hit z there.
+Warning: It will ask to modify the sudo settings back to default, just hit z there.

 ### Controlling fvwm
 Open Applications menu: right click on desktop